Gap in U.S. Black and white unemployment rates is widest in 5 years

 Jobless rates for both groups fell in June, but the rate for whites came down at a much faster rate.
 The white unemployment rate fell 2.3 percentage points to 10.1% from 12.4%, while the rate for Blacks dropped 1.4 points to 15.4% from 16.8%.
 At 5.3 percentage points, the gap is now the widest since May 2015 and exposes an important economic component of racial inequality at a pivotal moment in U.S. race relations.
 In recent weeks, the country has witnessed protests over police brutality against African Americans, particularly Black men.

-The coronavirus pandemic brought an abrupt end to the record-long U.S. economic expansion just as it was creating better job opportunities for Black workers and other minorities, and the job losses fell hardest on women and workers of color.
-The overall drop in the Black unemployment rate in June was driven by a rise in the number of women returning to work as bars, restaurants and retail stores re-opened, reversing some of the job losses they suffered in March and April.
+The coronavirus pandemic brought an abrupt end to the record-long U.S. economic expansion just as it was creating better job opportunities for Black workers and other minorities.
+Job losses fell hardest on women and workers of color.
+The overall drop in the Black unemployment rate in June was driven by a rise in the number of women returning to work as bars, restaurants and retail stores re-opened, reversing some job losses they suffered in March and April.

 The unemployment rate for Black men rose in June to 16.3%, the highest level since the fall of 2011, from 15.5% in May.
 In contrast, the unemployment rate for Black women dropped to 14% from 16.5% in May.
-The widening spread between racial group jobless rates in the last two months has undone years of gains toward slowly bringing unemployment rates between Blacks and whites closer to parity.
+The widening spread between racial group jobless rates in the last two months has undone years of gains that slowly narrowed the gap in unemployment rates between Blacks and whites.

 Last August, the unemployment rate for Black workers dropped to a record low of 5.4% and the gap between Black and white workers narrowed to 2 points, the narrowest since the Labor Department retooled its measurement of employment by race in 1972.
-Black workers now have the highest unemployment rate when compared to other racial or ethnic groups after the unemployment rate for Hispanic workers dropped to 14.5% in June from 17.6% in May.
+Black workers now have the highest unemployment rate compared to other racial or ethnic groups.
+The unemployment rate for Hispanic workers dropped to 14.5% in June from 17.6% in May.
 The unemployment rate for Asian workers dropped to 13.8% from 15%.

 - READ MORE ON: